Drepanosaurus

 Drepanosaurus (/drəˌpænəˈsɔːrəs/; "sickle lizard") is a genus of arboreal (tree-dwelling) reptile that lived during the Triassic Period.
 It is a member of the Drepanosauridae, a group of diapsid reptiles known for their prehensile tails.
-Drepanosaurus was probably an insectivore, and lived in a coastal environment in what is now modern day Italy, as well as in a streamside environment in the midwestern United States.
+Drepanosaurus was probably an insectivore, and lived in a coastal environment in what is now modern day Italy, as well as in a streamside environment in the southwestern United States.

 Description

 Drepanosaurus is known to have a huge claw on the "index finger" (digit II) of each hand along with the tail claw.
 The skull of Drepanosaurus has never been found and is still unknown; however, the skull of Drepanosaurus was likely similar to other drepanosaurs, such as Megalancosaurus.
 Megalancosaurus skull was approximately the same size as its enlarged claws, and had a bird-like jaw and head shape.

 The forelimb of Drepanosaurus is highly modified compared to other vertebrates.
 Its ulna was modified into a robust, crescent-shaped site for muscle attachment.
 The elongated carpal bone functionally replaced the ulna.
 Additional forelimb musculature would have attached to the withers.
 The animal's second digit bore a large claw, reminiscent of those found in dinosaurs such as Noasaurus and Baryonyx.
 However, it is more likely that Drepanosaurus used its claw like the modern pygmy anteater, tearing through bark and insect nests to find invertebrate prey.
 Some researchers have forwarded the more far-fetched proposal that the claw was used to excavate burrows, but this is not unanimously agreed upon.

 The dorsal neural spine humps of Drepanosaurus are much taller along all succeeding spines reaching down to the sacrum.
 Sacral and anterior caudal neural spines are very low, if present at all, and neural spines are elongated, showing expanded dorsal margins after those areas.
 The scapula was robust with a 70 degree bend.
 The humerus and radius were short, while the ulna was replaced by an ulnare and shifted to the elbow, taking a disc-like form.
 This skeletal configuration change is thought to have adapted as a result of the large claw on digit II requiring a large muscle in order to operate.
 The pelvis was large with the pubis forming the majority of the ventral portion.
 The hind limbs of Drepanosaurus were much larger than the forelimbs, with the tibia and fibula being broadly separated.